-The flat-rate tax scheme pertains to individuals operating in what are classified as, ‘the arts and independent professional activities’ sector.
-This includes individuals generating income from the rental of investment properties and second homes:
+The scheme therefore now extends to individuals operating in, ‘the arts and independent professional activities’ sector.
+This includes individuals generating income from investment property rentals and second homes.

-- Establishes a tax rate of 5% for the first 5 years and of 15% from the sixth year onwards: neither VAT nor other taxes are due.
+As well as replacing Irpef, Irap and additional taxes, the scheme establishes a tax rate of 5% for the first 5 years.
+This subsequently rises to 15% from the sixth year onwards.
+Neither VAT nor other taxes are payable.

-- Represents an opportunity to regularize compliance on any activity that has not previously been declared to the Italian Tax Authority.
-Foreign property owners may not realize that they need to declare this type of income, even if it is seasonal and infrequent.
-Owners may be subject to heavy penalties in case of an audit by the Italian tax authority.
+Foreign property owners may not realize that they need to declare income from rental or investment properties, even if it is seasonal and infrequent.
+However, property owners may be subject to heavy penalties in case of an audit by the Italian tax authority.

 Taxable income in the flat-rate scheme is determined by applying profitability coefficients.
 These coefficients vary according to business activity.
-Accommodation, lodging, lettings and B&B activities are calculated by applying a profitability coefficient of 40% on revenues.
+A profitability coefficient of 40% on revenues is applicable to accommodation, lodging, lettings and B&B activities.

-Mr. Hunt owns a property in Tuscany, which he decides to start using as a seasonal holiday letting business.
+Mr. Hunt owns a property in Tuscany, which he starts using as a seasonal holiday letting business.
 Mr. Hunt opts to apply for the flat-rate tax scheme.

-Based on a 40% profitability coefficient, taxable revenues would be €16.000.
+Based on a 40% profitability coefficient, taxable revenues would therefore amount to €16.000.
 At a 5% tax rate, Mr. Hunt would be liable for a tax payment of €800.

-Had Mr. Hunt opted to use the personal income tax scheme, his tax payment would have been approximately € 4.300.
+Had Mr. Hunt opted to use the personal income tax scheme, he would have paid tax of approximately € 4.300.

 Foreign residents and non-residents, who generate an income from letting their property in Italy, wishing to benefit from the flat-tax scheme, must notify the Italian tax authorities through a Notice of Business Start-Up.

-If you need help to understand your personal situation, please contact me or seek advice from a qualified accountant registered with the ODCEC, the Italian professional accounting association of certified public accountants, auditors and advisors.
+If you need help to understand your personal situation, please get in touch with us or seek advice from a qualified accountant registered with the ODCEC, the Italian professional accounting association of certified public accountants, auditors and advisors.